 Knowing more about the cat as a species will make it easier for you to adapt her living environment.
 If you have any questions about cat behaviour or welfare, please contact me.
 It's my goal to make every cat a Happy Cat!

 Sometimes I'll be able to answer your questions by phone, but in more severe cases, I can plan a home visit and lay out a therapy plan.
-I can also provide the therapy plan in writing.

 For more details, see the information listed under cat behavioural consult.